Skip to main content

 Learn

-Children encounter significant changes in the development of their self-concept from their early childhood years through adolescence.
-Children begin to think about themselves and develop a self-concept during the ages of 3 to 5 years old.
-They are apt to describe themselves using very specific and concrete terms (e.g., "I'm 3 years old.
-I have a dog.").
-During the early-childhood years children can also describe some emotions (e.g., "I'm happy at school").
+Children experience significant changes in the development of their self-concept from their early childhood years through adolescence.
+Children begin to think about themselves and develop a self-concept between the ages of 3 and 5 years old.
+They tend to describe themselves using very specific and concrete terms (e.g., “I’m 3 years old.
+I have a dog.”).
+During early-childhood children can also describe some emotions (e.g., “I’m happy at school”).
 At around age 4, children develop what is known as belief-desire theory of mind.
 This theory of mind is when a child can use beliefs and desires to determine behavior.
-The child understands that both beliefs and desires determine an individual's actions.
+The child understands that both beliefs and desires determine an individual’s actions.
 This ability helps young children act more appropriately during social interactions with others.

-As children mature, they become able to use particular competencies to describe themselves (e.g., "I'm good at soccer.
-I also am a good student").
+As children get older, they become able to use competencies to describe themselves (e.g., “I’m good at soccer.
+I also am a good student”).
 The ability to internalize what others have told them about themselves and compare their skills and qualities to others occurs as children mature during the elementary and middle school years.

 During adolescence, teens begin to place more emphasis on traits that show social virtues (e.g., being kind, considerate, fair).
 Teens also have a sense of personal identity that continues to develop into adulthood.
 Teens are more conscious of what is socially appropriate and may emphasize that in their descriptions of themselves.
 For a brief overview, you may want to review the handout, Milestones: Emergence of Self and Development of Self-Concept (see Learn section).